1,000 senior volunteers to be trained as Smart Nation Ambassadors

-Soon, 500 senior volunteers like Ms NoorJahan will be trained annually over two years to become Smart Nation Ambassadors, where they will coach others on how to use digital capabilities in their everyday lives.
+Soon, 500 senior volunteers like Ms NoorJahan will be trained annually over two years to become Smart Nation Ambassadors, who will coach others on how to use digital capabilities in their everyday lives.

-This will be part of a government collaboration with the community, under a two-year memorandum of understanding that was signed by RSVP Singapore, an organisation for senior volunteers, and the Smart Nation and Digital Government Office (SNDGO) on Saturday (Sept 12).
+This will be part of a government collaboration with the community, under a two-year memorandum of understanding (MOU) signed by RSVP Singapore, an organisation for senior volunteers, and the Smart Nation and Digital Government Office yesterday.

-The portal will be open to the public, with courses that will help users familiarise themselves with digital government services, how to work effectively with young people, and even on how to operate drones for leisure and play.

-The MOU will drive deeper engagement with seniors on using technology, and will help to cultivate a pool of tech-savvy seniors who can help one another on their digital journeys, said Senior Minister of State for Communications and Information Janil Puthucheary during the event, which was live-streamed on Facebook.
+The MOU will drive deeper engagement with seniors on using technology, and will help to cultivate a pool of tech-savvy seniors who can help each other on their digital journeys, said Senior Minister of State for Communications and Information Janil Puthucheary during the event, which was live-streamed on Facebook.

-He gave the example of Mr Steric Tan, 71, who volunteers as a Smart Nation Ambassador to help other seniors in learning how to use smartphones and mobile apps.

-Mr Tan also conducted virtual lessons over Zoom to teach seniors how to use SafeEntry to check in at supermarkets when it was first introduced.
+Mr Tan also conducted virtual lessons over Zoom on how to use SafeEntry to check in at supermarkets when it was first introduced.

 Dr Janil said: "Smart Nation is not just for the young, it's not just about the young, and it's not just by the young.

 "Our seniors have an equal part to play.
 They will benefit.
 They can teach us how to do this.
-They can take us along the journey.
-We must never think that the senior generation is in any way left behind."
+They can take us along the journey."

-He added that the Government is committed to building an inclusive digital society, where every Singaporean not only knows how to go online, but also has the means to access digital platforms.

 Thirty SG Digital Community Hubs have also been set up across Singapore, with 25 more that can be expected in the coming months, he added.